Red Wine Syrup

 What to Dip?

-This syrup is good on lots of things in my mind: ice cream, some sort of brownie, maybe even pancakes!
+This Red Wine Syrup is good on lots of things in my mind: ice cream, some sort of brownie, maybe even pancakes!

 I just did one thing with it though… I dipped hard cheese in it which is what we learned to do with the Italian stuff.